USS Spruance Sailor stands watch

-240725-N-WV584-1025 PACIFIC OCEAN (July 25, 2024) Electrician’s Mate 3rd Class Jude Adams, from Newark, N.J., stands watch on the bridge of the Arleigh Burke-class guided-missile destroyer USS Spruance (DDG 111).
+240726-N-WV584-1071 PACIFIC OCEAN (July 26, 2024) Lt. j.g.
+Jessica Matthews, from Maricopa, Ariz., stands watch on the bridge of the Arleigh Burke-class guided-missile destroyer USS Spruance (DDG 111).
 Spruance, assigned to the Abraham Lincoln Carrier Strike Group, is underway conducting routine operations in the U.S. 3rd Fleet area of operations.
 As an integral part of U.S. Pacific Fleet, U.S. 3rd Fleet operates naval forces in the Indo-Pacific in addition to providing realistic and relevant training necessary to flawlessly execute our Navy’s timeless roles of sea control and power projection.
 U.S. 3rd Fleet works in close coordination with other numbered fleets to provide commanders with capable, ready forces to deploy forward and win in day-to-day competition, in crisis, and in conflict.
 (U.S. Navy photo by Mass Communication Specialist Seaman Joey Sitter)

 |Date Taken: